snyball/hawck/README.md

 bit of a hack, and the scripts take inspiration from the pattern-matching style of the AWK programming language (plus, hawks are pretty cool I guess.)

+### Supported platforms

+- Linux
+  - Currently the only supported platform, as input-grabbing in this way is very platform specific.

+If `UDevice.cpp` and `Keyboard.cpp` were to be ported everything else should run just fine under Mac OS X or BSD.

 ### GUI

 A simple gui is planned so that simple cases can be covered for normal users,